uc-r/uc-r.github.io/numbers/integer_double.md

 ---
 layout: tutorial
-title: Integers vs. Double
+title: Integer vs. Double
-permalink: /integers_double/
+permalink: /integer_double/
 ---

 The two most common numeric classes used in R are integer and double (for double precision floating point numbers).
 R automatically converts between these two classes when needed for mathematical purposes.
 As a result, it's feasible to use R and perform analyses for years without specifying these differences.
 To check whether a pre-existing vector is made up of integer or double values you can use `typeof(x)` which will tell you if the vector is a double, integer, logical, or character type.